tkaycodes/real-geeks-crm/README.md

 ```shell
 Any other changes or improvements you see as helpful to the application/test code.
 This is a pretty simple and hasty example application.
 Some things have been left out intentionally, others you may actually see a better way of accomplishing.
 Is there a better user experience?
 Can you see a possible refactoring?
 Are the tests brittle?
 Think of the entire codebase as malleable.
 ```
--I thought it might be helpful to let the signed in agent know that they are in fact signed in, and their role.
+* I thought it might be helpful to let the signed in agent know that they are in fact signed in, and their role.
 So I added a display nav bar that shows the agent thats signed in along with their role.
--Also I put the drop down agent options in the lead index and lead show pages inside a helper method within the leads_helper.rb file
+* Also I put the drop down agent options in the lead index and lead show pages inside a helper method within the leads_helper.rb file
--I also created a link to/routes for "Create New Lead", this is probably redundatnt as leads come from the api, but this was used mostly for testing purposes to make sure that the "round robin" was working
+* I also created a link to/routes for "Create New Lead", this is probably redundatnt as leads come from the api, but this was used mostly for testing purposes to make sure that the "round robin" was working
--Users were created using rails coneole.
+* Users were created using rails coneole.
 I was going to include a "sign up" button, but I thought it was probably left out for a reason.
--Set up API routes, for show and index as well (just cause) they can be viewd at /api/controllers/ and api/controllers/:index
+* Set up API routes, for show and index as well (just cause) they can be viewd at /api/controllers/ and api/controllers/:index